 - Check for clean conditions wherever you shop.

 - If you are buying perishable foods (like meat, cheese, dairy products, and eggs), buy them only from a refrigerated display case.

 - Buy only pasteurized milk, cheese, and dairy products.
 Pasteurization is simply a heat process that destroys bacteria and other types of germs.

 - Love fresh eggs?
-Choose Safest Choice™ pasteurized eggs.
+Choose Davidson's™ pasteurized eggs.
 As with dairy products, these eggs are pasteurized to eliminate bacteria.
 It's a simple step you can take towards ensuring food safety.

 - When you get home, put refrigerated and frozen foods away promptly.